Around 40 million people live with arthritis in the United States alone. Of those 40 million people, 1.5 million live with rheumatoid arthritis (RA).

 In individuals with RA, the immune system cells moved from the blood and into the joints as well as the tissue that lines them.
 When the cells arrive, they create inflammation, which makes the joints fill with fluid and swell.
 Joints increasingly become swollen, painful, red, and warm to the touch.

-The warning signs of rheumatoid arthritis include:
+The warning signs and symptoms of rheumatoid arthritis include:

 - Pain and swelling in the joints; the joints may also turn red and feel warm to the touch